-Excepting Adolf Hitler himself, Anne Frank is surely the most memorable figure to emerge from the Nazi Holocaust.
+Anne Frank is one of the most enduring figures to emerge from the Nazi Holocaust.
 Her poignant account of the greatest evil imaginable revealed a gifted writer and profound thinker who humanised the inhumane.
 From beyond that unidentified mass grave near Bergen-Belsen, she became one of the most powerful voices of the twentieth century.
 And so, while we regrettably cannot know the exact date of her heartbreaking demise, let us nevertheless take this opportunity to remember and salute her.